 Remains valid – not updated: JCTVC-H1001 HEVC software guidelines [K. Sühring, D. Flynn, F. Bossen (software coordinators)]

-JCTVC-AL1002 High Efficiency Video Coding (HEVC) Test Model 16 (HM 16) Encoder Description Update 13 [C. Rosewarne (primary editor), K. Sharman, R. Sjöberg, G. J. Sullivan (co-editors)] (WG 11 N 19122) [2020-04-03] (near next meeting)
+Remains valid – not updated: JCTVC-AL1002 High Efficiency Video Coding (HEVC) Test Model 16 (HM 16) Encoder Description Update 13 [C. Rosewarne (primary editor), K. Sharman, R. Sjöberg, G. J. Sullivan (co-editors)] (WG 11 N 19122) [2020-04-03] (near next meeting)

-This will include a description of the GOP16 structure.
-The description of the PCC motion search hint functionality of JCTVC-AJ0028 should also be improved.
+The prior output document JCTVC-AL1002 included a description of the GOP16 structure.
+The description of the PCC motion search hint functionality of JCTVC-AJ0028 had also been described in the prior output document.
 These are to be supported in the HM16.22 software release.

-Is JCTVC-AJ0028 in the document?

-No output: JCTVC-AL1003
+HM16.22 had still not been released, and the PCC motion search had not yet been included in the software work.

+In the closing plenary it was mentioned that there is a modified Low-delay B referencing structure used in JVET, described in JVET-P0345.
+If that fits in the HEVC buffering capacity and we have adequate software/configuration files for it, we would want this in our CTC and test model document.
+The proponents of that contribution had provided test results in the HEVC context (with about 4.7% gain in luma and somewhat more in chroma).
+From a look at the contribution, it appeared that the only software impact is on the configuration files.
+However, it may violate the HEVC buffering capacity.
+Further study on this was encouraged.

+JCT-VC-AM1003 Draft revisions for coding-indepent code points for video signal type identification [G. Sullivan, T. Suzuki, A. Tourapis] [2020-05-22]

+A corresponding MPEG CD ballot text was issued as N 19208, with a request to start the revision work issued as N 19207.

-JCTVC-AL1004 Errata report items for HEVC, AVC, Video CICP, and CP usage TR [G. J. Sullivan, Y. Syed, Y.-K. Wang] [2020-04-03] (near next meeting)
+JCTVC-AM1004 Errata report items for HEVC, AVC, Video CICP, and Codepoint Usage Technical Report [G. J. Sullivan, Y. Syed, Y.-K. Wang] [2020-04-03] (near next meeting)

-Remains valid – not updated: JCTVC-AL1005 Shutter interval SEI message for HEVC (Draft 2) [S. McCarthy, G. J. Sullivan, Y.-K. Wang] (WG 11 CDAM N 19121 DAM N xxxx) (2020-02-07)
+Remains valid – not updated: JCTVC-AL1005 Shutter interval information SEI message for HEVC (Draft 2) [S. McCarthy, G. J. Sullivan, Y.-K. Wang] (WG 11 CDAM N 19121 DAM N 19198) (2020-02-07)

-A DAM ballot was issued for WG 11 as WG 11 N xxxxx (without changing the text).
+A DAM ballot was issued for WG 11 as WG 11 N 19198 (without changing the text).

+In ISO/IEC the amendment will be renamed and renumbered.

 No output: JCTVC-AK1006